Mennonites: North America

 Persecution and the search for employment forced Mennonites out of the Netherlands eastward to Germany in the 17th century.
 As Quaker Evangelists moved into Germany they received a sympathetic audience among the larger of these German-Mennonite congregations around Krefeld, Altona, Hamburg, Gronau and Emden.
 It was among this group of Quakers and Mennonites, living under ongoing discrimination, that William Penn solicited settlers for his new colony.
 The first permanent settlement of Mennonites in the American colonies consisted of one Mennonite family and twelve Mennonite-Quaker families of German extraction who arrived from Krefeld, Germany, in 1683 and settled in Germantown, Pennsylvania.
 Among these early settlers was William Rittenhouse, a lay minister and owner of the first American paper mill.
 Jacob Gottschalk was the first bishop of this Germantown congregation.
-This early group of Mennonites and Mennonite-Quakers wrote the first formal protest against slavery in the United States.
+Four members of that early group of Mennonites and Mennonite-Quaker, Francis Daniel Pastorius, Abraham op den Graeff, Derick op den Graeff (both cousins to William Penn) and Garret Hendericks signed the first formal protest against slavery in the United States in 1688.
 The treatise was addressed to slave-holding Quakers in an effort to persuade them to change their ways.

-In the early 18th century, 100,000 Germans from the Palatinate emigrated to Pennsylvania, where they became known collectively as the Pennsylvania Dutch (from the Anglicization of Deutsch or German.)
+In the early 18th century, 100,000 Germans from the Palatinate emigrated to Pennsylvania, where they became known collectively as the Pennsylvania Dutch (from the Anglicization of Deutsch, which now means German but used to mean West Germanic).
 The Palatinate region had been repeatedly overrun by the French in religious wars, and Queen Anne had invited the Germans to go to the British colonies.
 Of these immigrants, around 2,500 were Mennonites and 500 were Amish.
 This group settled farther west than the first group, choosing less expensive land in the Lancaster area.
 The oldest Mennonite meetinghouse in the United States is the Hans Herr House in West Lampeter Township.
 A member of this second group, Christopher Dock, authored Pedagogy, the first American monograph on education.
 Today, Mennonites also reside in Kishacoquillas Valley (also known as Big Valley), a valley in Huntingdon and Mifflin counties in Pennsylvania.

-During the Colonial period, Mennonites were distinguished from other Pennsylvania Germans in three ways: their opposition to the American Revolutionary War, which other German settlers participated in on both sides; resistance to public education; and disapproval of religious revivalism.
-Contributions of Mennonites during this period include the idea of separation of church and state and opposition to slavery.
+During Colonial America, Mennonites were distinguished from other Pennsylvania Germans in three ways: their opposition to the American Revolutionary War in which other German settlers participated on both sides; their resistance to public education; and their disapproval of religious revivalism.
+Contributions of Mennonites during their period include the idea of separation of church and state and opposition to slavery.

 From 1812 to 1860, another wave of Mennonite immigrants settled farther west in Ohio, Indiana, Illinois and Missouri.
-These Swiss-German speaking Mennonites, along with Amish, came from Switzerland and the Alsace-Lorraine area.
-These immigrants, along with the Amish of northern New York State, formed the nucleus of the Apostolic Christian Church in the United States.
+These Swiss-German speaking Mennonites, along with Amish, came from Switzerland and Alsace-Lorraine, along with the Amish of northern New York State, formed the nucleus of the Apostolic Christian Church in the United States.

-There were also Mennonite settlements in Canada, who emigrated there chiefly from the United States (Upstate New York, Maryland, and Pennsylvania):
+There were also Mennonite settlements in Canada from those who emigrated there chiefly from the United States (Upstate New York, Maryland, and Pennsylvania):